DoTerra: doTerra Healing Hands Foundation

 The doTerra Healing Hands Foundation is a 501(c)(3) non-profit organization established by doTerra in 2012.
 In 2016, the foundation partnered with the non-profit organization Choice Humanitarian to send staff and distributors to Nepal and Guatemala to install vented brick stoves for families.

 In 2017, the doTerra Healing Hands organization began collecting donations from its distributors in the wake of Hurricane Harvey to cover the costs of providing relief packs containing samples of the company's products to evacuees in Dallas.
 In October 2017, Pacific Standard reported that after collecting donations, doTerra did not deliver the shipments, allegedly due to weather conditions, and described the incident as "a modern example of malfeasance masquerading as altruism—a type of scam often found in multi-level marketing organizations."
 In an update to their report in March 2018, Pacific Standard noted that doTerra did eventually send shipments of doTerra hygiene packs to residents in Houston.

 Kealakekua Mountain Reserve

 In 2018, the company purchased $7.3 million of land in the Kealakekua Mountain Reserve to source its sandalwood on Hawaii's Big Island. doTerra announced a 10-year plan to use dead sandalwood for its essential oil production while keeping 75 percent of the land forested.
 It built a nursery on the reserve to grow saplings and protect them from tree-killing species. doTerra has planted 300,000 native trees and intends to plant more than 1 million by 2030.

+Recognition

+doTerra was recognized by Hope for Haiti with the Hope Award in January 2023.
+The company's distillery in Bulgaria was awarded "Partner of the Municipality" by the Annual Awards Association of the Bulgarian Municipalities for its work in the country.

+It received a Good Housekeeping 2025 Bath Award. doTerra was recognized by Oprah Daily for "best essential oils" of 2026.